Lramseyer/vaporview/README.md

 # About This Extension

-I originally built this because I work for an FPGA company.
+I originally built this extension when I worked for an FPGA company.
 I wanted a good _free_ waveform viewer extension, and I always thought it would be cool to make my own extension.

 This is and always will be open source.
 It's free to use for personal and professional use.
 There never will be feature regression in favor of a premium tier.
 In other words, every feature that is currently included, or on the roadmap will be free and open source.
 Adaptations of the source code completely or even in part for other projects is only allowed _if_ the project is also free and open source.
 Adaptations of the source code completely or in part for enterprise software is not allowed _unless_ prior written permission is given by the owner of this project.
 Though I am open to offers.